BestTimesToVisit.com Logo

 Top Things to Do

-Beat the crowds and the heat by ascending the magnificent city walls just as the sun begins to paint the Adriatic in hues of orange and pink.
-The quiet solitude allows you to truly absorb the centuries of history etched into the stone and the stunning views of the terracotta rooftops and sparkling sea.
+Beat the crowds and the heat by walking the ancient city walls just as the sun begins to paint the Adriatic in hues of orange and pink.
+The quiet solitude offers a profound connection to Dubrovnik's history, with unparalleled views of the terracotta rooftops and the shimmering sea.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.